Duet3D/wiki-content/User_manual/Reference/Gcode_meta_commands.md

 ## Literals

-Decimal integer, floating point and string literals may be used.
+Integer literals may be expressed in decimal format (e.g. *4321*) or hexadecimal format (e.g. *0x3f*).

+Floating point literals may be expressed in fixed-point simple format (e.g. *165.32*) or scientific format (e.g. *6.2e6*).

+String literals are surrounded by double quote characters (e.g. *"Hello world"*).
+To include a double-quote character in a string iteral, use two double-quote characters (e.g. *"Here is some ""quoted text"""*).

 There are no literals of other types, however the Boolean constants **true** and **false** are available.

 ## Object model properties